ast-fortiss-tum/MultiSim/README.md

 To run the case study you have to Download the Donkey/Udacity simulator from this [link](https://drive.google.com/drive/folders/1e12fFeoqyd_IcheTL-48Nzp4pwOIQ4YE?usp=sharing).
 The BeamNG simulators is accessable upon request via [here](https://register.beamng.tech/).
 The DNN model (the SUT) can be downloaded from [here](https://drive.switch.ch/index.php/s/fMkAVQSCO5plOBZ?path=%2Flogs%2Fmodels).
 The best performing model considering previous research is the Dave2 model.

+The code is in the folder called `multisim`.
+All following operations have to be performed within this folder.

 You have to update then the DNN_MODEL_PATH and DONKEY_EXE_PATH variable in the config.py file in this project.

 First, you need to install a Python 3.8 virtual environment in this project.
-After you have activated the environment, install the projects requirements by:
+After you have activated the environment, install the projects requirements:

 ```bash
 bash install.sh